alkhe/prim/README.md

 Natural and extensible interface markup for the web.

-Prim is a new templating language that implements only the most intuitive and natural concepts of interface structure, allowing for developers to efficiently create platform-agnostic user interfaces.
+Prim is a new and extremely fast templating language that implements only the most intuitive and natural concepts of interface structure, allowing for developers to efficiently create platform-agnostic user interfaces.

 Bearing a simple syntax and leaving out specific rules like `img tags are self-closing`, Prim achieves maximum performance and readability.
 The simple, unopinionated design of Prim allows for a healthy balance between recyclability and output transparency.